cloudnativegeo/cloudnativegeo.org/content/_index.md

 - Number of contributors to open source tools
 - Number of tutorials available for the format

-We will work with members of our community to identify the best success metrics.
+We will work with members of our community to identify success metrics that we can all contribute to.

 ### How can I help?
 There are three ways you can help right now: